A Rosé They Drink in Paris.

 Blind Tasting Flight: Bandol Rosé 2021

 In the 2021 Rosé tasting, Guilhem Tournier took the top spot.
-It’s not the cheapest because the quality allows it.
 Here's what the panel had to say:

 • Cantaloupe, sweet watermelon on the nose, robust on the palate with bitter grapefruit pith finish.